 Dr. N. Sharma is a renowned surgeon who has countless achievements to his credit.
 A hugely successful doctor, he has scaled newer heights with every passing year.
 He had worked with the Assam Oil Division Hospital of the Indian Oil Corporation in Digboi, my hometown, and is a great family friend of ours.
 He retired from the hospital in 2006 and relocated to Guwahati where he presently works with the NEMCARE hospital.
 His patients love him and adore him for being the most sympathetic doctor ever.
 The poor worship him for his godly nature and his benevolent activities in the remotest parts of Assam.
 He, along with his son, Dr. Abhigyan Sharma (my childhood buddy and best friend), pays frequent visits to rural areas of Assam where medical facilities are far fetched.
 They arrange regular medical camps there and supply medicines free of cost.

-Uncle Sharma, being a busy doctor, has to frequently attend medical conferences and hence travel extensively in and around India.
-Most of his visits turn out to be fruitful and every time he returns richer, equipped with a vast know-how of surgery, the more the better.
+Uncle Sharma, being a busy doctor, has to frequently attend medical conferences and hence travel extensively across the country.
+Most of his visits turn out to be fruitful and every time he returns home equipped with more knowledge on surgery.

 Rajasthan falls in the extreme Northwestern part of India where the Thar desert, also known as the Great Indian Desert, proudly stands.
 Soaring temperatures during the day, drop to uneasy levels by the evening.
 Summers are longer but winters are dreadfully cold.
 During one such winter, uncle Sharma had been on a brief visit to the Jaipur medical college for the conference.
 The conference lasted till late in the evening and uncle had somehow forgotten that the clock was ticking away.
 He chatted with some of the fellow doctors there and found himself explaining to the student volunteers, certain medical procedures involving surgery.